hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - Read geophysicist Grae Worster's little book, *Understanding Fluid Flow* (AIMS Library Series, Cambridge University Press, 2009).
 In 100 pages you will gain a quick tour of some of the prominent ideas of the subject, and a flavor of what it's like to study it.

-In addition, check out the [F\*ck Yeah Fluid Dynamics](https://fyfluiddynamics.com/) blog, which is a completely nontechnical, often whimsical take on fluid flow.
+In addition, check out the [F\*ck Yeah Fluid Dynamics](https://fyfluiddynamics.com/) blog, which is a completely nontechnical, often whimsical take on fluid flow, run by aerospace engineer Dr. Nicole Sharp.

 ### Convinced, and ready to take the plunge?